metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 It's confirmed.
 Now both teams have resorted back to rushing plays and their usual staples to move the ball.

+Giants loves running the ball between the tackles in zone fashion.
+Unfortunately, it doesn't work well against teams with stout fronts.
+I wish New York would opt to run outside the tackles.

+Keep in mind the Giants defensive personnel are playing out there without Azeez Ojulari and Kayvon Thibadeaux.
+Leonard Williams has also been absent for the second half due to a knee injury.

 ***

 ## Jets @ Browns